inclojure-org/inclojure-org.github.io/README.md

 Figwheel also starts `nREPL` using the value of the `:nrepl-port` in the `:figwheel` config found in `project.clj`.
 By default the port is set to `7002`.

-Run a simple server to serve the static website locally
+Run a simple server to serve the static website locally:

 ```
 python -m SimpleHTTPServer
 ```

-Now you should be able to see the website at http://localhost:8000.
+Now you should be able to see the website at http://localhost:8000 and hot-reload code from your favorite editor.

 ## Building for release